OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 ```
 Good.
 Now, we know that the devices are working, and we can interact with them.

-We now need to expose their capabilities to a wider audience than only the guy(s) connected to the Raspberry Pi.
+We now need to expose their capabilities to an audience wider than only the guy(s) connected to the Raspberry Pi.

 #### Micro Service?